jotpalch/0816065-bdaf-lab2/README.md

 ### akachain-bip39
 https://www.npmjs.com/package/akachain-bip39
-Using akachain-bip39 instead of bip39 for impelement it in the bowser
+Using akachain-bip39 instead of bip39 for impelementing it in the bowser
 ( There is a bug in bip39 module when convert into browser mode with bowserify.js )

 ---